Ejguzman3988/tarkov-pedia/Notes.md

 Canned beef stew, commonly referred to as tushonka, can be stored for years, thus rivaling condensed milk in importance as military and tourist food supply.

-interest has a type - quest, item, etc. interest has a name - name of the type interest has a process - description, price, etc.